-A few other items to consider are when starting your subscription box service:
+A few other items to consider when starting your subscription box service include:

 - Website: Your service needs a place to live, so built it one!
 There are plenty of specific tools to create e-commerce sites that have specific tools for building monthly subscription box websites.

 - Marketplace listings: Multiple companies and services help customers look for subscription boxes to try.
 These marketplaces have listings and pages that you can create!

 - CRM: Customer relationship management tools are your big email and support platforms.
 They help you reach out to customers as well as your vendors and any other brands that you work with or are considering.